hao-pt/hao-pt.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Greetings!
-I am a first year PhD student in Computer Science at Cornell Tech, NYC.
+I am a PhD student in Computer Science at Cornell Tech, NYC, advised by <a href='https://www.hadarelor.com/'>Hadar Averbuch-Elor</a>.
 Previously, I was an AI Research Resident at <a href="https://www.vinai.io/">VinAI</a>, where I was fortunate to work under the mentorship of Dr. <a href="https://scholar.google.com/citations?user=FYZ5ODQAAAAJ&hl=en/">Anh Tran</a>.
 Before that, I received my Bachelor of Computer Science from <a href="https://www.hcmus.edu.vn/">Ho Chi Minh City University of Science</a> (HCMUS) in Vietnam.

-My primary research interests focus on generative models, with a particular emphasis on diffusion models.
+My primary research interests center on generative models in vision and language domains, with an increasing focus on multimodal systems.

 <!-- <p style="color: #32CD32">
 Note: I’m currently looking for a summer internship in 2025.
 Feel free to email me if there’s a good fit.
 Best regards!